Click on SITE MAP to navigate the pages Back to Home Page Contact David

 THE ROYAL PIER PAVILION

 Please click on this picture below and it will take you to my new page (Call Up the Groups) all about the pop music scene from 50s onward!
-It contains memories of the Royal Pier and much more..........
+It contains memories of the Royal Pier and much more.....

-Sadly, only this facade of the Royal Pier Pavilion still remains close to the famous Southampton Docks which were once packed with ships and liners from all over the world and gave the city its great position and profile.
+Sadly, only this facade of the Royal Pier Pavilion still remains close to the famous Southampton Docks which were once packed with ships and liners from all over the world, giving the city its great position and profile.
 People walked through the main entrance and booking hall, before taking a leisurely stroll along the wooden decking or just sitting in the sun and watching the busy activities of the docks on both sides.
 Back on April 10th 1912, the whole Pier must have been packed as onlookers gasped at one of the most magnificent liners ever built slowly glide out of its berth, on its way to a tragic end - the Titanic.
-She sailed from a berth about half a mile away, but would have been seen by those crammed onto the Royal Pier as she steamed down Southampton Water into the Solent and onto the watery grave that lay undiscovered until 1985.
+She sailed from Berth 43/44 about half a mile away, but would have been seen by those crammed onto the Royal Pier as she steamed down Southampton Water into the Solent and onto the watery grave that lay undiscovered until 1985.

 I was weaned on Fifties Rock and Roll - in fact I was born on the very same day as one of my favourite musicians- Rick Parfitt of Status Quo!
 Growing up in Southampton meant that everybody was talking about the new breed of American stars that only had the option of sailing across the Atlantic on such famous ships as the Queen Elizabeth, Queen Mary and many more.
 I was aware that some new 'dance' band called Bill Haley and his Comets caused a mini riot when passing through the docks and onto the London bound train as they pioneered this new sound called Rock and Roll kicking off with an amazing hit back in December 1954 called 'Shake Rattle and Roll' I was hooked!

 I eagerly awaited the next single which didn't exactly set the charts on fire at first - another terrific song called 'Rock Around The Clock' - what one calls a 'sleeper' hit.
 It was originally a B-side and used on the opening credits of an American film called The Blackboard Jungle.
 This groundbreaking film told the story of high school problems which is credited with kick starting the teenage rebellion along with the films of James Dean and other 'angry young men'.
 This saw the rise of Teddy Boys (and Girls) who pioneered teen fashion with their smart Edwardian ('Teddy) drape jackets, tight jeans and 'Blue Suede Shoes' etc. When the film was shown in cinemas around the UK, the kids went wild at the movie and rock and roll soundtrack which saw them jiving in the aisle!
-When the officials tried to move in and break this up, it sparked riots in which seats were slashed and punchups on a massive scale which caused a feeding frenzy with the establishment and media of the day!
+When the officials tried to move in and break this up, it sparked riots in which seats were slashed and punch-ups on a massive scale which caused a feeding frenzy with the establishment and media of the day!

 At the far end of the pier stood the famous ballroom, as well as cafes and amusement centres long since gone as the structure fell into disrepair and later catching fire some years ago.
 Southampton was heaving with people, looking for a good night out and the ballroom was constantly in use as a dance hall plus staging the popular Wrestling nights during its early Sixties boom and TV profile.
 During the late Fifties, the ballroom hosted many dance nights featuring big bands, later followed by the rock and pop groups that were now emerging throughout this exciting period which saw a new word emerge - the 'teenager'.
 My mum used to love her dancing nights out, and also worked at the ballroom which was run by a well known local promoter and my first 'manager' by the name of Len Canham - a popular flamboyant character who also dealt with many top names in the entertainment business.
 She casually mentioned me to him, as I had been singing pop songs from an early age and he was intrigued at the idea of a ten year old Rock n Roll singer appearing on these new teen dances that were packing the Pier Ballroom.
 My parents were a great help to me as ours was a musical home, with a piano in the lounge and I soon discovered a natural ear for music, along with learning some guitar as well - the early skiffle years also providing a chance to make music with a few pals.